Get in Touch

 5. HEPA Filter

 The most important part of a laminar airflow cabinet is the HEPA (High Efficiency Particulate Air) filter that sits right next to the Enclosure, separated only by a grill or mesh.
-If the device is horizontal airflow type, then the HEPA filter will be at the back of the device; and if it is vertical airflow type then it will be on top of the enclosure.
-This filter acts as the final filter that cleans out the air as completely as reasonably possible, ridding the air of particles and microbes down to 0.3 microns in size.
+If the device is the horizontal airflow type, then the HEPA filter will be at the back of the device; and if it is the vertical airflow type then it will be on top of the enclosure.
+This filter acts as the final filter that cleans the air as much as possible, ridding the air of particles and microbes as small as 0.3 microns in size.
 It works in the following three mechanisms:

-1. Interception: this way, large particles get stuck to the fibers in the HEPA filter.
+1. Interception: Large particles get stuck to the fibers in the HEPA filter.

-2. Impaction: this way, medium-sized particles get tossed about in contradictory micro airstreams and get caught by the fibers.
+2. Impaction: Medium-sized particles get tossed about in contradictory micro airstreams and get caught by the fibers.

-3. Diffusion: the impure particles move in a brownian motion and in the way get trapped within the filter fibers.
+3. Diffusion: Impure particles move in Brownian motion and get trapped within the filter fibers.

 6. UV Lamp

-While the HEPA filter does supply quite well-filtered air, it isn’t completely sterile.
-Microbes less than 0.3 microns in size get passed through the filter, and some outside air does get in somehow.
+While the HEPA filter does supply well-filtered air, it isn’t completely sterile.
+Microbes less than 0.3 microns in size can pass through the filter, and sometimes outside air does get in.
 Even the surfaces of the enclosure and work area can have microbes stuck to them.
-To clean them out, we need something more than just air pressure ‒ we need a killer ray.
+To clean them out, we need something more than just air pressure.

-The UV lamp supplies just this.
+The UV lamp comes to our rescue.
 It radiates ultraviolet light, which is carcinogenic in nature.
-It causes cells to grow unnaturally and destroys living protein.
+It causes cells to grow unnaturally and destroys living proteins.
 Water purifiers use the same idea, actually.
 The lamp not only sterilizes the air and the surfaces inside the enclosure, but you can also put your glassware and plasticware like beakers, test tubes, petri dishes etc. on the workbench to get them sterilized.

 7. Illumination

-The manufacturer generally puts a fluorescent or LED tube inside the enclosure on the top surface so that you can see what you are doing in the box.
+The manufacturer generally puts a fluorescent or LED tube inside the enclosure on the top surface so that you can see what you are doing in the cabinet.

 8. Controls